 Two championship titles with his own team

-Later in the season, Racing for Holland's Dome S101 won three out of six races at the FIA Sportscar Championship and Lammers became the champion, sharing the crown with Val Hildebrand.
+Later in 2002, Racing for Holland's Dome S101 won three out of six races at the FIA Sportscar Championship and Lammers became the champion, sharing the crown with Val Hildebrand.
 At 2002 Le Mans race, the pair brought Tom Coronel to their team and they finished 8th overall.

 In 2003, Lammers took the back-to-back title at the FIA Sportscar Championship, again driving the Dome 101 prototype to three victories in six races.
 This time, his co-driver was John Bosch.
 At Le Mans, the team finished sixth overall.

 It was the last season of the FIA Sportscar Championship, so Lammers had to find something new for 2004.
 He went to America to participate in seven races of the American Le Mans Series and Grand American Rolex Series with three different teams.
 He finished 4th overall at Daytona 24h, driving for Doran Lista Racing, and third at Petit Le Mans, driving for Dyson Racing.
 At 2004 Le Mans race, drivers of Racing for Holland's Dome 101 were Lammers, American Chris Dyson and Japanese Katsutomo Kaneishi.
 The international trio finished seventh overall.

 In 2005, Lammers joined Howard-Boss Motorsports in five races of the Grand American Rolex Series, winning one race at Mont-Tremblant.
 His co-drivers were Andy Wallace and female driver Milka Duno.
 In Europe, Racing for Holland competed in the Le Mans Endurance Series, including 24 hours of Le Mans.
 Elton Julian, John Bosch and Jan Lammers finished seventh overall at Le Mans.